nedbat/coveragepy/doc/plugins.rst

 .. versionadded:: 4.0

-Coverage.py's behavior can be extended by writing plugins.
+Coverage.py's behavior can be extended with third-party plugins.
 A plugin is a separately installed Python class that you register in your .coveragerc.
 Plugins can be used to implement coverage measurement for non-Python files.